 A separate Bridge Card will not be created for your authorized representative unless you ask for one.
 The authorized representative’s Bridge Card will have both your name and their name on it.
 The card will also have the letters ARFS on it.
 This shows it is the authorized representative’s card.
 The card, along with a separate PIN, will be mailed to you, not the authorized representative.

-If DHHS wrongfully terminates or decreases your benefits, you might be eligible for retroactive benefits.
+If MDHHS wrongfully terminates or decreases your benefits, you might be eligible for retroactive benefits.
 If you are, this means you could receive a supplement to make up for your lost benefits.

 If you believe you should get retroactive benefits, you can contact your caseworker or request a hearing.
-You can use the Do-It-Yourself DHHS Hearing Request to complete your request.
+You can use the Do-It-Yourself MDHHS Hearing Request tool to complete your request.
 Make a copy of the completed request to keep for your records.

 You can fax, mail, or drop off your request in person.
 If you fax your request, be sure to keep the fax confirmation for your records.
 If you choose to mail your request, you may want to send it certified mail.
 Be sure to direct it to a hearing coordinator, not your caseworker.